Article posted by

 4. Poor onboarding processes – they might be a decent hire, but lack of proper onboarding can quickly turn that person into a bad hire.
 Did you know, strong onboarding processes improve new-hire retention by 82 percent and productivity by over 70 percent, according to Brandon Hall Group research.

 Possible remedies: onboarding a new employee should be more than their first day or week.
-Have a long-term programme in place: welcome new joiners on their first day, give them a tour of your office/building, introduced them to key team members, ensure their workplace is already set up, and provide a schedule of what their first few weeks will look like, including any training, important meetings, key contact names and numbers etc. You should also set up regular meetings (30, 60, 90 days etc) to check how they are settling in.
+Have a long-term program in place: welcome new joiners on their first day, give them a tour of your office/building, introduced them to key team members, ensure their workplace is already set up, and provide a schedule of what their first few weeks will look like, including any training, important meetings, key contact names and numbers etc. You should also set up regular meetings (30, 60, 90 days etc) to check how they are settling in.
 Some firms also set up buddy systems for new starters so they have someone they can go to for chats and advice.

 No company wants the hassle or expense of a bad hire.
 By putting in place a few key processes, employers can ensure they hire the right people who can deliver on the job, contribute productively and positively to the firm and stick around for the long-term.